On Friday, November 4th Google announced that it has begun testing its mobile first index.

 Got a website where content/mark-up is different across mobile and desktop?
 Short answer: yes.

 You should consider making changes to your site.
 Keep your eyes peeled on a separate article on this from MintTwist in the future!
-Alternatively have a look at our digital services or how we can help with SEO efforts
+Alternatively have a look at our digital services or contact us to find out how the best SEO agency London can help you.